-During a direct laryngoscopy, your caregiver places a scope into your mouth to see directly inside your throat.
+During a direct laryngoscopy, your healthcare provider places a scope into your mouth to see directly inside your throat.
 You may need a direct laryngoscopy to find injuries, growths, tumors, or other problems in your larynx (voice box) or vocal cords.
-Direct laryngoscopy helps your caregiver diagnose your condition and create a treatment plan.
+Direct laryngoscopy helps your healthcare provider diagnose your condition and create a treatment plan.
 You might also have surgery or other treatments during a direct laryngoscopy.

 Your voice may sound hoarse after a laryngoscopy.
 Try to rest your voice.
 Speak softly, but do not whisper.
 Keep conversations short.
 Do not shout.

 Follow up with your healthcare provider or specialist as directed: